klimgeran/community/governance/README.md

 # Project Governance

-This is a living doc that will be updated on an ongoing basis
+This is a living doc that will be updated on an ongoing basis.

 The organization of the project and community is made up of three main types of users:

 * **Project Management Committee (PMC)** acts as the steward of the project, various "sub projects" and related efforts.
-Any change/addition/etc to any of the aspects of the project will be voted upon by the PMC taking input and feedback from the community at large.
+Any change/addition/etc to any of the aspects of the project will be voted upon by the PMC, taking input and feedback from the community at large.

 * **Committers** are those community members that have been granted commit access to one or more source repositories.
 Typically becoming a committer means a participant is making regular to semi-regular contributions to a particular project effort and its repo(s) or helping to lead the related effort.

-* **Developers/Users** are community members that are typically consumers of the various project components and contribute in the various communication channels, submit issues and pull requests to repo(s) at times, or are just tracking the project as a in read-only mode
+* **Developers/Users** are community members that are consumers of the various project components and contribute in the various communication channels, submit issues and pull requests to repo(s) at times, or are just tracking the project in read-only mode.

-Besides whats known as the "server" part of the project which is the main blockchain server technology, there is a wide range of sub projects and tooling that enable the whole stack to be used by developers and organizations, such as the software development kits, wallets, block explorer(s), etc.  We are arranging all core and sub project efforts into two main buckets, **Special Interest Groups** and **Working Groups**.
+Besides what's known as the "server" part of the project which is the main blockchain server technology, there is a wide range of sub projects and tooling that enable the whole stack to be used by developers and organizations —for example, the software development kits, wallets, block explorer(s), etc.  We are arranging all core and sub project efforts into two main buckets, **Special Interest Groups** and **Working Groups**.

 # Special Interest Groups (SIGs)